-Our governing regulation is AR 608-10 (Child Development Services), our business operations regulation is AR 215-1 (Morale, Welfare, and Recreation), and our NAF Human Resources regulation is AR 215-3.
-The CYS Operations Manual and Army Higher Headquarters Inspection criteria have the most up-to-date information on our guiding policies and procedures.
+Our governing regulation is IMCOM REG 608-10-1/608-10 Installation Management Command (IMCOM), G9, Family and Morale, Welfare and Recreation (FMWR), Child and Youth Services (CYS)), our business operations regulation is AR 215-1 (Morale, Welfare, and Recreation), and our NAF Human Resources regulation is AR 215-3.
+The CYS Army Higher Headquarters Inspection criteria has the most up-to-date information on our guiding policies and procedures.
 Please let our staff know if you wish to access these regulations.